Skip to content

 Before beginning your job search, define your motivation for working at overseas.
 Are you seeking a high salary jobs, career advancement, or cultural immersion?
 Once clear, shortlist countries based on:

-• work visa availability (e.g., skilled worker programs)
+• work visa availability (e.g., skilled worker programs, points-based systems)

 • economic stability (low unemployment rates and growth sectors)

-• industry demand (e.g., tech in Germany, healthcare in Canada)
+• industry demand (e.g., tech in Germany, healthcare in Canada, trades in Australia)

 • language requirements (English-speaking roles vs. multilingual needs)